danthe1st/pip2-ml-challenge/README.md

 - `loading.py` - takes care of any sort of data loading
     - the main in there is for testing
     - `COLOR_MODE` the color mode to use for the model
-- `model.py` - contains the model architecture and functions for training/testing the model (as well as saving the model to an image file)
+- `model.py` - contains the model architecture
+- `training.py` - contains functions for training/testing the model (as well as saving the model to an image file)
     - The main in there trains and tests a model
     - The following variables can be used for configuration